BlueberryOreo/TextileAD-UI/README.md

 ## Acknowledgements

 This project is built on [anomalib](https://github.com/open-edge-platform/anomalib) and [vue-element-admin](https://github.com/PanJiaChen/vue-element-admin).
-The authors thank everyone who makes their code and models available.
+The authors thank everyone who makes their code available.